mitmedialab/prg-raise-playground/extensions/documentation/src/customArguments/README.md

 This section documents how the code all works together to enable this functionality.

-To add custom arguments, we unfortunately need to make modifications to each package involved in the RAISE playground (i.e. `extensions`, `packages/scratch-vm`, and `packages/scratch-gui`).
+To add custom arguments, we unfortunately need to make modifications to multiple packages involved in the RAISE playground (`packages/scratch-gui` in addition to `extensions`).

 > This is _unfortunate_ as we aim to keep the Scratch-based packages as similiar to their original sources as possible.
 This way we can more easily incorporate changes and improvements released by the Scratch team.
 Thus, even though we are modifying scratch packages, we try keep our changes as small and surgical as possible.